emberjs/rfcs/text/0478-tracked-properties-updates.md

 There are two major points of consideration here:

-- How do we teach classic/autotrack interop and `@watchable`
+- How do we teach classic/autotrack interop and `@dependencyCompat`
 - How do we teach `get`/`set` and when they are necessary to use

 ### Classic/Autotrack Interop